Frequently dense harmonic functions and universal martingales on trees: Universal harmonic functions in the sense of Menshov

 \section{Universal harmonic functions in the sense of Menshov}

 In this section we consider universal properties for martingales on the boundary of a tree $T$.
-As mentioned in Sections \ref{Sect:preliminaries} and \ref{SubS:Martingales}, via the natural lifting to functions on $T$ explained in those Sections, each martingale, regarded as a finitely additive measure $\nu$ on $\Omega$, gives rise to a forward-only nearest neighbor transition operator $Q$ (not necessarily positive) and a $Q-$harmonic function on $T$.
-If $\nu>0$, then $Q$ is positive and $\nu$ is its hitting distribution on $\Omega$ of its random walk starting at $o$.
+We have seen in Subsection \ref{SubS:Martingales} that every probability measure $\nu$ on $\Omega$ gives rise to a forward-only nearest neighbor transition operator $Q$ and a $Q-$harmonic function on $T$.
+Then $\nu$ is the hitting distribution on $\Omega$ of the random walk starting at $o$ generated by $Q$.
 In the same way, all other measures or distributions on $\Omega$ are in one-to-one correspondence (via the martingales that they generate) with the $Q-$harmonic functions.
+Therefore in this Section we limit attention to the space $H_Q$ of harmonic functions of the generic forward-only nearest neighbor transition operator $Q$ on a rooted tree $T$ (with root vertex denoted by $o$).
+We shall assume that $q(v_-,\,v)\neq 0$ for every $v\neq o$; the results of \cite{ANP} extend to this set-up.
+If there is an edge $e=[v_-,v]$ with $q(v_-,\,v) = 0$, then the problems that we shall discuss are equivalent to the same problems on the smaller sub-tree $T'$ obtained by \emph{pruning} $T$ at the edge $e$, that is, by discarding the vertex $v$ and all its descendants.
+Our universal results may hold for $T$ without holding for $T'$; ; for instance, it may happen that the tree $T'$ is isomorphic to the one-dimensional tree $\mathN$ (i.e., a one-sided infinite chain of vertices), so, as we will see, no universality results hold for $T'$.

-Therefore, from now on, we shall limit attention to the space $H_Q$ of harmonic functions of the generic forward-only nearest neighbor transition operator $Q$ on a rooted tree $T$ (with root vertex denoted by $o$).
-Without loss of generality, we can assume that $q(v_-,\,v)\neq 0$ for every $v\neq o$.
-All the results of \cite{ANP} extend to this set-up.
+The notion of universal property goes back to Fekete (before 1914) and Menshov (1945) and has became a large and popular area in analysis (see \cite{G} for more references).
+Menshov's paper \cite{Me45} proves the existence of a trigonometric series whose partial sums approximate almost everywhere every $2\pi$-periodic function.